Q: How old does my child have to be to attend the Jewish Community Day School of RI?

 Q: Given the dual curriculum, will my child learn enough general studies?

-A: Yes.
-At JCDSRI, the general studies program is guided by the same state standards used in schools across Rhode Island.
+A: Absolutely.
+At JCDSRI, the General Studies program is guided by the same state standards used in schools across Rhode Island.
 Students do not get less, they get more!
-Our Jewish curriculum sharpens the skills students need to succeed in their General studies.
-For example, our Jewish curriculum is based on text study and language (Hebrew).
+Our Judaic curriculum sharpens the skills students need to succeed in their General Studies learning.
+For example, our Judaic curriculum is based on text study and language (Hebrew).
 The text and language focus trains our students to question and analyze and become close readers — skills needed to be a strong reader and thinker in any language.

 Our Hebrew language program starts in Kindergarten and is directed by an award-winning Brown University Professor.
 Studies show that introducing a second language to your child at an early age has numerous benefits that make them stronger students: